thomfoolery/remix-parital-hydration-demo/README.md

 ## Problem/Opportunity

 In Remix, React components can become expensive to hydrate on the client when their data models become too large.
-This data can significantly impact page weight and speed when transferring static page content twice, first as SSR (server side rendered) HTML, and again as serialized data objects client data.
+This data can significantly impact page weight and speed when transferring static page content twice, first as SSR (server side rendered) HTML, and again as serialized data for subsequent client side hydration.

 We encountered this problem on the Greenfield frontend on Shopify.dev project where our current Admin GraphQL API reference contains over 3000 static navigation items.
 These 3000+ links are transmitted to the client in the format of HTML, and then again as a Javascript object used to render the component again during client-side hydration.